 Viper V7 Fins

 The V7 model has the same design as the V5 except it has a longer 7 inch fin blade.
 This produces more power with each thrust but a slower acceleration from a dead stop.

-If you are bodyboarding I would not get this fin.
+If you are bodyboarding, I would not get this fin.
 It is too big of a fin to bodyboard with.
-You need a smaller more maneuverable one.
+You need a smaller and more maneuverable one.

-This works great if you are just swimming around out in the water like, for example, bodysurfing, snorkeling, or shooting video/picture in the surf.
-Its strong 7 inch fin blades come in handy when you are swimming long distances in a consistant motion or treading water.
+This works great if you are just swimming around out in the water.
+For example, it would be great for snorkeling or shooting video/picture in the surf.
+It’s strong 7 inch fin blades come in handy when you are swimming long distances in a consistent motion or treading water.